confluentinc/examples/clients/cloud/go/README.md

 $ go build consumer.go
 $ ./consumer -f ~/.ccloud/example.config -t test1
 ...
-Consumed record with key alice and value {"Count": 0}, and updated total count to 0 Consumed record with key alice and value {"Count": 1}, and updated total count to 1 Consumed record with key alice and value {"Count": 2}, and updated total count to 3 Consumed record with key alice and value {"Count": 3}, and updated total count to 6 Consumed record with key alice and value {"Count": 4}, and updated total count to 10 Consumed record with key alice and value {"Count": 5}, and updated total count to 15 Consumed record with key alice and value {"Count": 6}, and updated total count to 21 Consumed record with key alice and value {"Count": 7}, and updated total count to 28 Consumed record with key alice and value {"Count": 8}, and updated total count to 36 Consumed record with key alice and value {"Count": 9}, and updated total count to 45 ...
+Consumed record with key alice and value {"Count":0}, and updated total count to 0 Consumed record with key alice and value {"Count":1}, and updated total count to 1 Consumed record with key alice and value {"Count":2}, and updated total count to 3 Consumed record with key alice and value {"Count":3}, and updated total count to 6 Consumed record with key alice and value {"Count":4}, and updated total count to 10 Consumed record with key alice and value {"Count":5}, and updated total count to 15 Consumed record with key alice and value {"Count":6}, and updated total count to 21 Consumed record with key alice and value {"Count":7}, and updated total count to 28 Consumed record with key alice and value {"Count":8}, and updated total count to 36 Consumed record with key alice and value {"Count":9}, and updated total count to 45 Ignored EOF at b1[0]@10(Broker: No more messages) Ignored OffsetsCommitted (<nil>, [b1[0]@10])
+...
 ```